openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ### Using init and build

-- Create a new Cangjie project and write source code in `xxx.cj` files, such as the `koo` package and `main.cj` file shown in the example structure.
+- Create a new Cangjie project and write source code `xxx.cj` files, such as the `koo` package and `main.cj` file shown in the example structure.

     ```shell
     cjpm init --name test --path .../cj_project
     mkdir koo
     ```

-    This will automatically generate the `src` folder and a default `cjpm.toml` configuration file.
+    This will automatically generate the `src` directory and a default `cjpm.toml` configuration file.

 - When the current module requires an external dependency on the `pro0` module, create the `pro0` module and its configuration file.
-Then, write the source code for this module.
-You need to manually create the `src` folder under `pro0`, and within `src`, create the root package `pro0.cj` for the `pro0` module.
-Place the written Cangjie packages under `src`, such as the `zoo` package shown in the example structure.
+Then write the source files for this module.
+You need to manually create the `src` directory under `pro0`, create the root package `pro0.cj` under `src`, and place the Cangjie packages under `src`, as shown in the `zoo` package in the example structure.

     ```shell
     mkdir pro0 && cd pro0